onlydevelop/kubeadm-docker/README.md

 # Installing kubernetes in a docker container

 zreigz is awesome!
 Scroll down [this](https://github.com/kubernetes/kubernetes/issues/35712) post to see the detail instruction on how to create the image.
+And scroll further to see how we can deploy a sample application.

 The only change I have made is I have added the commands to be executed in the container in a shell script and copied the same from the docker file.
 So, after you start and login the container you need to run the script as: